This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 You are welcome to swap out the fresh cooked salmon with canned salmon.

-You will find the flavor won’t be as vibrant, but it will work as a simple replacement.
+The flavor won’t be as vibrant, but it will work as a simple replacement.

 Just drain off the juice of the salmon if you have it, then assemble the same.